 “Never Work Again” Seminar – Days 3 & 4 Review and Conclusion

 Separately, my workshop went well – I was training school students on the habits to get top results, and some parents even came to accompany their kids!!
 Talk about real dedication!
-I’ll be continuing part two next Sat on Plan Your Way To A-Stars.
-Most of the same participants will be back and with new attendees too, so I’m looking forward
+I’ll be continuing part 2 next Sat on Plan Your Way To A-Stars.
+Most of the same participants will be back and with new attendees too, so I’m looking forward 😀

 Here’s a run-down of the agenda for Days 3 and 4.
-Again due to intellectual property reasons, I’ve listed down the subject of the segments but not the actual topic titles.
+Again due to intellectual property reasons, I’ve listed the subject of the segments but not the actual topic titles.